645 Comments

 Doug's avatar

-What floors me is that the World Health Organization was not on hand - with all of its worldwide reach - to be on hand to meet that cruise ship before it docked and discharged all of those potentially-infected passengers out into the world.
+What floors me is that the World Health Organization was not on hand - with all of its worldwide reach - to meet that cruise ship before it docked and discharged all of those potentially-infected passengers out into the world.
 Seems to me an organization with all that pull could have arranged for a quarantine right at the site to nip this potential disaster in the bud.
-What good is an agency that can't prevent a pandemic - but only respond by interfering with the freedoms of all the non-infected members of society?
+What good is an agency that can't prevent a pandemic - but can only respond by interfering with the freedoms of all the non-infected members of society?

 Ayn's avatar